-Deena Weinstein, Professor of Sociology at DePaul University, received her doctorate at Purdue University.
+Dr. Deena Weinstein is a Professor of Sociology at DePaul University.
+She received her doctorate degree from Purdue University.
 Her specialties include social theory, sociology of rock music, mass media studies, popular culture, and sociology of celebrity.
-She has published extensively on rock music, including Heavy Metal: The Music and its Culture, book chapters on the lyrics of Roger Waters, the globalization of metal, Sgt.
-Peppers album cover, protest songs, British Heavy Metal, cover songs, and a variety of articles on interaction in rock bands.
-Weinsteins interest in sociological theory is wide ranging, dominated by work on Georg Simmel's cultural and formal sociologies, including co-authoring the book (Post)-Modernized Simmel.
-Weinstein has also ventured beyond academic discourses, writing reviews of albums and concerts, and publishing interviews with rock musicians for a variety of magazines.
+She has published extensively on rock music, including Heavy Metal—the music and its culture, book chapters on the lyrics of Roger Waters, the globalization of metal, Sgt.
+Peppers album cover, protest songs, British heavy metal, cover songs, and a variety of articles on interaction in rock bands.
+Weinstein's interest in sociological theory is wide ranging, dominated by work on Georg Simmel's cultural and formal sociologies, including co-authoring the book (Post)-Modernized Simmel.
+Dr. Weinstein has also ventured beyond academic discourses, writing reviews of albums and concerts, and publishing interviews with rock musicians for a variety of magazines.

 - Sociology of Celebrity

 Just So Stories: How Heavy Metal Got Its Name A Cautionary Tale, Rock Music Studies 1, #1 (February 2014); 36-51.

 Brothers in American Music, Music in American Life: An Encyclopedia of the Songs, Styles, Stars and Stories That Shaped Our Culture, Jacqueline Edmondson (ed.), Santa Barbara: Greenwood, 2013, pp. 161-164.